miguel-amg/Batch-Toolbox/README.md

 Please note that this tool is exclusively compatible with Windows operating systems.

-# How to run:
-Simply execute the provided toolbox.bat file.

 ## Included:
 - Stored wifi network info.
 - Show IP info.